Energy World Corporation Ltd (EWC) — Strategic Asset Allocation Index

 Energy World Corporation Ltd Strategic Asset Allocation Index (2000–2025)

 This chart shows how Energy World Corporation Ltd's Strategic Asset Allocation Index has evolved across 25 annual periods from 2000 to 2025.
 As of June 2025, the index stands at 252.5%, representing strategic assets of AU$751.90 Million against net assets of AU$297.84 Million AUD.
-Explore cash flow conversion of Energy World Corporation Ltd to assess how effectively this company generates cash.
+See EWC financial flexibility index to measure the company's free cash flow as a share of total liabilities.

 Annual Strategic Asset Allocation Index for Energy World Corporation Ltd (2000–2025)

 The table below presents the year-by-year Strategic Asset Allocation Index for Energy World Corporation Ltd from 2000 to 2025, covering 25 annual filings.
 Each row shows PP&E, long-term investments, strategic assets combined, net assets, the index percentage, and the change in percentage points compared to the prior year.
-For the full company profile including market capitalisation, see Energy World Corporation Ltd stock valuation.
+For the full company profile including market capitalisation, see EWC market cap overview.

 | Year | SAAI | Strategic Assets (AUD) | PP&E | LT Investments | Net Assets | Change (pp) |